 False Positives and Policy Violations

-- Approximately 25% of findings were classified as "informative" or "not applicable" after validator layers were applied
+- Roughly 25% of its reports are ultimately flagged as “informative” or “not applicable”

-- 209 vulnerability reports were labeled as informative (not actionable but useful)
+- 209 vulnerability reports labeled informative (useful, but not actionable)

-Here's the thing about false positives - they're not just annoying, they're expensive.
-Security teams end up spending more time sorting through AI findings than they save.
-It's the classic "garbage in, garbage out" problem that haunts AI systems trained on messy, incomplete data.
+False positives aren’t just minor annoyances—they’re costly.
+Security teams may end up spending more time sorting through AI findings than the AI actually saves.
+It’s the classic “garbage in, garbage out” problem that comes from training AI on incomplete, noisy, or inconsistent data.
+Even with sophisticated algorithms, mistakes happen, and human oversight is required to ensure accuracy and reliability.

 Limitations in Understanding Business Logic

-- Business logic vulnerabilities need human intuition to spot flaws in design and implementation
+Business logic vulnerabilities still require human intuition to spot design and workflow issues

 Manual Review for HackerOne Compliance